Coopersmith Career Consulting | Evaluated Learning Experience

 March 2021 - Present.

-Principles of Social Skills Through Behavior Modification (PSY-415) introduces students to the principles of social skills through behavior modification.
-Students will learn a step-by-step approach that includes practical information on the technologies used to measure and record behavior changes.
-The student will learn about different reinforcement methods and implement social changes using self-management strategies and behavioral modification.
+Principles of Social Skills Through Behavior Modification (PSY-416) introduces students to the principles of social skills through behavior modification.
+Students learn a step-by-step approach that includes practical information on the technologies used to measure and record behavior changes.
+Other topics include reinforcement methods and implement social changes using self-management strategies and behavioral modification.

 In the upper division baccalaureate/associate degree category, 3 semester hours in Psychology (5/21).